zafarali/learning-angular/README.md

 //...
 ```
 - `link:function()` executes when the directive sets up.
 Can be useful in setting `timeout`s, or binding `event`s to the element
 - `controller:function()` allows you to set up scope properties and create an interface for other directives to interact with.
+This is also useful if you have functions in your directive that need to be executed by only your directive.
+- `controllerAs: 'String'` allows you to use the [Controller As]() syntax in your directives. *note that now we don't bind things to `scope` we now bind it to `this`.* Refer notes above for more details on the 'controllerAs' syntax.
 -`scope:{}` allows you to create a new scope for the element rather than inherit from the parent
 - `require:['^directives']` makes it mandatory for the current directive to be nested in the parent to ensure it functions correctly.
 A quick gotcha to note, when you name your directive `datePicker` when declaring it, you can refer to it as `date-picker` in your HTML.